prazzolgautam62/laravel_react/README.md

 ```
 You can now access the server at (http://127.0.0.1:8000/).

-For vue js, install all the dependencies using npm
+For react, install all the dependencies using npm
 ```bash
 npm install
 ```